tummfm/chemtrain/docs/chemtrain-deploy/getting_started.md

 Backend executables and model variants describe different choices.
 Every bundle contains `comm_off_newton_off` and `comm_off_newton_on` variants.
-`communication=True` also adds `comm_on_newton_on`; comm on with Newton off is unsupported.
+`communication=True` also adds `comm_on_newton_on`.
+Communication cannot be combined with Newton pair off.
 Each variant can contain CPU, CUDA, or both backend implementations.
 CPU communication requires host callbacks from the embedding application.
 CUDA communication uses the CUDA runtime path.

 Every variant computes and returns the extensive rank-local strain virial.
 Newton and virial behavior are fixed in the executable rather than selected by